Zooarchaeology: Examples from prehistory

 Carpet exemplifying the image of a Pazyryk horseman in 300 B.C.
-The Pazyryk were known as superb horseman please see Pazyryk culture, other findings alongside the horses can be explored in Pazyryk burials.
+The Pazyryk were known as superb horsemen please see Pazyryk culture, other findings alongside the horses can be explored in Pazyryk burials.

 Human-animal relationships and interactions were diverse during prehistory from being a food source to playing a more intimate role in society.
 Animals have been used in non-economical ways such as being part of a human burial.
 However, the majority of zooarchaeology has focused on who was eating what by looking at various remains such as bones, teeth, and fish scales.
 In the twenty-first century researchers have begun to interpret animals in prehistory in wider cultural and social patterns, focusing on how the animals have affected humans and possible animal agency.
 There is evidence of animals such as the mountain lion or the jaguar being used for ritualistic purposes, but not being eaten as a food source.

 Analyses of faunal remains are important to show how prehistoric and hunter-gatherer civilizations interacted with the animals in their environment.
 This information can be used to help reconstruct Paleolithic environments.
 Faunal remains with cut marks, teeth marks, burns, or butchering can signify human interaction which can be important to archaeological data.
 Sometimes these analyses can be difficult due to decomposition and weathering, which can cause damage to the remains.
 Not only do faunal remains help reconstruct environments from the past they can show other cultural practices as well.
 These remains are not always from food, but can be found in jewelry, tools, spiritual practices, and more.
 This information can show the fauna located in the area of analyses, as well as cultural significance.